Rihanna Recounts Surviving Immigration Raid As A Child: ‘It’s Hard To Turn A Blind Eye’ To Injustices

 During her chat for the magazine’s May 2020 issue, Rihanna said that when she was growing up in Barbados, she witnessed discrimination against immigrants from her mother’s native Guyana, adding that it’s one of the reasons she relates to “Mexican or Latino people who are discriminated against in America.”

-While the Bajan beauty’s mom there legally, it did not protect her from experiencing the poor treatment of illegal immigrants.
+While the Bajan beauty’s mom moved from Guyana legally, it did not protect her from experiencing the poor treatment of illegal immigrants.

 “I know what it feels like to have the immigration come into your home in the middle of the night and drag people out.
 I’ve witnessed it.
 I’ve been in it.
 I was probably, what, eight-years-old when I experienced that in the middle of the night.
 So I know how disheartening it is for a child – and if that was my parent that was getting dragged out of my house, I can guarantee you that my life would have been a shambles.”